 Well, it turns out there’s a way – the self-directed retirement account.

 What’s a self-directed retirement account?

-A self-directed retirement account is an IRA, Roth IRA, solo 401(k), SEP IRA, SIMPLE IRA, health savings account, or other federally recognized, tax advantaged long-term savings account which you control directly.
-The main idea is that using a self-directed account allows the account owner to invest in a much wider variety of asset types than are normally available via conventional investment companies.
+A self-directed retirement account is an IRA, Roth IRA, solo 401(k), SEP-IRA, SIMPLE IRA, health savings account, or other federally recognized, tax-advantaged long-term savings account which you control directly.
+The main idea is that using a self-directed account allows the account owner to invest in a much wider variety of asset types that are normally available via conventional investment companies.

 Self-directed retirement accounts are not exactly routine, but growing more and more popular as investors look beyond the mediocre returns available in conventional assets.
 They currently comprise about 4 percent of all IRAs, according to Jim Hitt, a principal at American IRA, LLC, an Asheville, North Carolina-based IRA administrator specializing in self-directed accounts.

 The advantages to self-directed IRA investing are the same as the advantages for IRAs in general:

 - Up-front deduction of contributions (subject to certain income limits)